joedaws/lofi-eldritch-cosmos/README.md

 ## Release Gamigin

 - User can create beings with a information incantation
-- Entities push a message to user have the interval time has elasped
+- Entities push a message to user have the interval time has elapsed

 # Cosmos ECS and Eldritch library